 - Changing the plans after they have been approved by the City reviewers can result in new Drainage and Wastewater requirements.

-- Note that DPD Building permits, SDOT Street Use permit and Drainage and Wastewater requirements are all interdependent.
+- Note that SDCI building permits, SDOT Street Use permit and drainage and wastewater requirements are all interdependent.
 Plan changes affecting requirements from one department may trigger changes in another department’s requirements.

 Who to contact first

-The initial contact for a project will normally be Seattle's Department of Planning and Development.
+The initial contact for a project will normally be Seattle's Seattle Department of Construction & Inspections.